quay/dba-operator/README.md

 1. Applying a blocking index creation to a table that is large
 1. Applying a blocking index creation to a table that has heavy writes
-1. Adding a column to a table that is large
+1. Adding a column to a table that is large ✔
 1. Adding a column to a table that has heavy writes
+1. Adding a unique constraint to a table which has non-unique values ✔
 1. Adding a constraint to a column on a table that is large
 1. Adding a constraint to a column on a table that has heavy writes
-1. Making a column non-null when the database existing nulls
+1. Making a column non-null when the database existing nulls ✔
-1. Adding a non-null column without providing a server default on a table that already has data
+1. Adding a non-null column without providing a server default on a table that already has data ✔

 ### FAQs